 If abnormalities like polyps or suspicious lesions are discovered, the gastroenterologist may take tissue samples or remove them during the procedure.
 These samples are sent for biopsy to determine if they are benign or potentially cancerous.
 Further treatment or surveillance may be recommended based on the results.

-Why Choose Us For A Colonoscopy In Herrin & Mount Vernon?
+Why Choose Us For A Colonoscopy In Marion & Mount Vernon?